Kitryn/codenames-express/README.md

 Spymasters navigate to `/spymaster` to view current board's answers.

 ### Starting a new game
 Anyone can navigate to `/newgame` to start a new game.
-Other windows must be refresed manually.
+Other windows must be refreshed manually.